josephlewis42/fts-book/2 Input.md

-The first two are the jobs of other pieces of code we won't cover, like spiders, that fetch web pages, or utilities like "file" that read metadata from a file, or text converters that extract text from it.
+The first two are the jobs of other pieces of code we won't cover, like spiders, that fetch web pages, or utilities like "file" that read metadata from a file, or text converters that extract text from files like PDFs.